mrbooshehri/my_devops-journey/docker/README.md

 * Volumes are only removed when you explicitly remove them
 * Decouple the configuration of the docker host from the container runtime
-* Store your container's data on a remove host or a cloud provicer, rather than locally
+* Store your container's data on a remove host or a cloud provider, rather than locally
 * Back up, restore, or migrate data from one docker host to another

-**Note:** You can change some container's features by ```docker update``` commnad - you can not mount volume to a running container
+**Note:** You can change some container's features by ```docker update``` command - you can not mount volume to a running container

 ## Volume's advantages over bind mount
 * Volume are easier to backup and migrate than bind mounts
-* You can manage volumes using docker CLI commnads or the docker API - like ```docker volume ls``` or ```docker volume inspect```, ...
+* You can manage volumes using docker CLI commands or the docker API - like ```docker volume ls``` or ```docker volume inspect```, ...
 * Volumes work on both Linux and Windows containers
-* Volumes can be more safely shared amoung multiple containers - in terms of security
+* Volumes can be more safely shared among multiple containers - in terms of security
 * Volume diver let you store volumes on remote hosts or cloud providers, to encrypt the content of the volume, or to add other functionality
-* New volumes can have thier content pre-populated by a container
+* New volumes can have their content pre-populated by a container
 * If you use ```--mount``` to bind-mount a file or directory that does not exist yet on the Docker host, Docker does not automatically create it for you, but generates an error